-Each small group is expected to present a summary of the case study work at the completion of each case study.
-The 'Student Guide' to each case study provides instruction for the group work summary.
-The presentation will be graded out of 10 marks by the instructor.
+Each small group is expected to present a summary of the case study work at the completion of the first and second case studies.
+At the completion of the third case study a written group work summary will be completed.
+The 'Student Guide' to each case study provides instructions for the group work summary.
+The group work summary will be graded out of 10 marks by the instructor.
 Each group has 15 minutes to present including time for questions.
 This is an informal presentation.